I am able to undertake the following medical examinations:

 Please note that the pricing structure is different from that advertised on my web page for medicals undertaken at my home address.
 You should contact OH Services for a price quote.

-I pride myself in being able to offer medicals at short notice and at convenient times, so please contact me to discuss your requirements.
+I pride myself in trying to be as accommodating as possible, so please contact me to discuss your requirements.

 I no longer take payment by card.
 Cash/Cheque for Bank Transfer only.

 I do not collect any data from these pages.
 They are for information only.